jbjbjb1/TogglCon/README.md

 The method that information needs to be put into Toggl.com is:
 * A client must be defined for each project,
 * Each project shall be in the format: 'Pxxxxxxx/Wxxxxxxx - Project title/Job title'
-* The following tags can be used: ExcessHrs, MiscAdmin, Quoting
+* The following tags can be used: ExcessHrs, MiscAdmin, Quoting, Chargeable

 The output from Togglcon is to:
 * Split out the "(Wxxxxxxx)" number from each line entry so it is shown in its own column